apeunit/LaunchControlD/README.md

 ## Usage

-The first step is to setup the environment unsing the command
+The first step is to setup the environment using the command

 ```sh
 > evtvzd setup [--config config.yaml]
 ```

 > 💡: the default location for the config file is `/etc/evtvzd/config.yaml`